 Hanauma Bay is a marine life conservation area in a naturally sheltered Bay not far from Honolulu.
 You must book a time slot to visit Hanauma Bay Nature Preserve (HBAY) and reservations only open 2-days in advance at 7am.
 They sell out fast too!
 Passes were gone in under 3-minutes and we missed out.
 When checking in on the day, you must present ID (original, not a copy) at the admission window.

 Hanauma Bay is open at 6:45am and last entry is 1:30pm.
 You can hire a snorkel, mask and flippers through the official onsite provider, Dive Oahu, online.
 They also offer wetsuits, life vests, and lockers for your valuables.
 See their rates and book your snorkelling gear here.

 12. Try some Leonard’s Bakery malasadas

-There is no question why these custard-filled doughnuts introduced to Hawaii by the Portuguese are a hit.
+There is no question why these custard-filled doughnuts, introduced to Hawaii by the Portuguese, are a hit.
 Leonard’s Bakery is one of the highly recommended places to pick up your fresh, sugar-dusted morsels.
-However, the original outlet in the back blocks of Waikiki can get queue-down-the-block busy.
-My tip is to skip the long wait by visiting the Leonard’s Bakery Truck at the Koko Marina Center while you are out at Koko Crater and Hanauma Bay.
+However, the original outlet in the back blocks of Waikiki can get crazy-queue-down-the-block busy.
+My tip is to skip the long wait by visiting the Leonard’s Bakery Truck at the Koko Marina Center while you are out near Koko Crater and Hanauma Bay.

 13. Hike Diamond Head